JadeElMasri/Pothole-Detection-YOLOv8/README.md

-and was trained using on a custom dataset from Roboflow (https://public.roboflow.com/object-detection/pothole) + manually added background-only samples.
+and was trained purely on the CPU using on a custom dataset from Roboflow (https://public.roboflow.com/object-detection/pothole) + manually added background-only samples.

-The outcome of this project could be useful in a diversity of resrearch or engineering fields such as Autonomous Vehicles, Smart City Initiatives, Traffic Monitoring etc...
+The outcome of this project could be useful in a diversity of resrearch or engineering fields such as **Autonomous Vehicles**, **Smart City Initiatives**, **Traffic Monitoring** etc...